GaspardMacaux/Documentation_app/docs/source/acknowledgment.md

 Many thanks to Seurat, who has built a very useful and well-documented library.

-Many thanks to CellChat, Monocle and Nichenet.
+Many thanks to CellChat, Monocle.

 Many thank to Shiny, which makes it so easy to develop graphical user interfaces.